 A cactus and agave-strewn botanical amphitheatre is the focal point at Paradero Todos Santos, a community-minded, eco-centric desert resort offering a distinctly different flavour of escapism to what is typically found in Baja California Sur.
 Its Brutalist architecture blends into the arid desert, and plays with light and shadow in ever more intriguing ways that enhance the cleverly landscaped setting.
 Guests are encouraged to connect with nature; there’s no room service and no televisions, but there are plentiful nooks for stargazing, an infinity lap pool, a free roster of daily experiences that show off the region’s assets (including rare butterflies and other wildlife) and a farm-to-table restaurant notable for bringing people together.

 A traditional Mexican cleansing experience and a welcome drink

 Check-in is from 3pm, and check-out is at 12 noon.
 The hotel will attempt to accommodate requests outside of these times if possible.

-Room rates include a traditional Mexican breakfast of burritos, eggs, fruits, juices, and tea and coffee.
+Room rates don't typically include breakfast, but a traditional Mexican spread of burritos, eggs, fruits, juices and coffee can be purchased.
 The hotel is for guests aged 18-years and over.

 The centrepiece of the Botanical Amphitheatre is El Abuelo (the Grandpa), a protected 200-year old cactus.
 La Abuela (the Grandma) is similarly aged and marks the entrance to the spa, and the Lovers are an intertwined cactus-thorntree couple.